 - Sign up for news releases to receive updates on fraudulent activity.

-- Call the Alberta Securities Commission Public Inquiries toll free 1-877-355-4488 and we can check for you
+- Contact the Alberta Securities Commission Public Inquiries office at email@example.com or call toll free 1-877-355-4488 and we can check for you